Monthly Leading indicator of employment

-The Department of Employment’s Monthly Leading Indicator of Employment (the Indicator) has risen slightly in June 2016, after falling for ten consecutive months.
-The Indicator’s rise was primarily attributable to the increase in the official Purchasing Managers’ Index of Manufacturing Output for China.
-In contrast, cyclical employment has fallen for the third successive month in June 2016, after rising for fifteen consecutive months.
+The Department of Employment’s Monthly Leading Indicator of Employment (the Indicator) has risen for the third consecutive month in July 2016 (following trend revisions) after falling for nine consecutive months.
+This signals a weakly confirmed trough in the Indicator in April 2016.
+The Indicator’s rise in July is attributable to the increase in the official Purchasing Managers’ Index for Manufacturing Output for China, the Westpac-Melbourne Institute Leading Index of Economic Activity, and the Westpac-Melbourne Institute Consumer Sentiment Index.
+In contrast, cyclical employment has fallen for the fourth successive month in July 2016, after rising for fifteen consecutive months.
 This signals a weakly confirmed peak in cyclical employment in March 2016, which followed the strongly confirmed peak in the Indicator in January 2014.
 The lead time between these two peaks is unusually long at 26 months.

 Levels of the Leading Indicator of Employment and Cyclical Employment